core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## Server Processing {#server-processing}

-When receiving a request containing the EDHOC option, i.e. an EDHOC + OSCORE request, the Server MUST perform the following steps.
+When receiving a request containing the EDHOC option, i.e., an EDHOC + OSCORE request, the Server MUST perform the following steps.

 1. Check that the payload of the EDHOC + OSCORE request is a CBOR sequence composed of two CBOR byte strings.
 If this is not the case, the Server MUST stop processing the request and MUST respond with a 4.00 (Bad Request) error message.